HackYourFuture-CPH/MentorGuideGitBook/master/getting-started.md

 ## So how is the program structured?

-When trainees sign up for HYF, they join our 8 month program which is split into two parts: a foundation course and a specialism course.&#x20;
+When trainees sign up for HYF, they join our 8 month program which is split into two parts: a foundation course and a specialism course.

 <figure><img src="../.gitbook/assets/686cd4d8f1baa8f9a5317caa_Untitled presentation.png" alt=""><figcaption></figcaption></figure>